 Book Club Host:

-We’re looking for a host for the Fall Conservation Book Club.
-Please email firstname.lastname@example.org if you are interested in hosting or facilitating this wonderful, curious and engaged group in your home.
+We’re looking for a host and a facilitator for this Conservation Book Club.
+Please email firstname.lastname@example.org if you are interested in hosting or facilitating this wonderful, curious and engaged group.

 You can buy books anywhere, but Grass Roots provides a club discount upon mention of the Greenbelt Conservation Book Club.
 If you purchase through Amazon, please consider supporting Greenbelt at the same time through AmazonSmile!

 Greenbelt is excited to announce that we recently closed on a new conservation easement — protecting 35 acres along the Muddy Creek — forever!

 Strategically investing in protecting our water sources, habitats and working landscapes are the foundation of Greenbelt’s conservation priorities.
 The Muddy Creek corridor in Benton County running from Corvallis to Finley Refuge and up into its headwater near Alpine, has been a conservation priority for Greenbelt for nearly 20 years.
 This region benefits from the fish, wildlife and plant diversity this corridor provides as well as the increased watershed function.